 Usually, there are several underlying causes for a car accident.
 When you are injured in a crash, John R. Colvin will find out what those causes are and whether someone is liable for your injuries.
 After conducting an investigation, we’ll determine how much money you are owed, and we will fight relentlessly to get you the payment you deserve.

 We don’t take it easy on insurance companies.
 People too often leave money on the table, money that they desperately need to cover the costs of their injuries, simply because they are too overwhelmed by the prospect of filing an injury claim.

-When you work with John R. Colvin, you can hand your claim over to an attorney with a reputation for getting real results for his clients.
+When you work with John R. Colvin, you get an attorney with a reputation for winning real results for his clients.
 All you need to do to get started is to schedule a free consultation with our firm.
 If you don’t want to move forward, you don’t have to.
 Let us tell you more about your legal options.

-There is a statute of limitations in cases involving personal injury, so if you or a family member has been injured in a car accident, don’t wait to ask for help.
-Call Tennessee car accident lawyer John R. Colvin today, or fill out our online contact form.
+There is a statute of limitations of one year for personal injury claims in Tennessee, so if you or a family member has been injured in a car accident, don’t wait.
+Call Tennessee car accident lawyer John R. Colvin today at (931) 962-1044 or fill out our online contact form.